California Live Scan

 Walk In or Enroll Online

-Walk-in: Bring your completed form and a valid photo ID to any California location.
+Bring your completed Live Scan form and valid photo ID to any California location, or enroll online in advance for faster check-in with pre-filled information.

-Our certified operator will capture your fingerprints electronically and submit them directly to the California DOJ and/or FBI.
-No payment is taken at the location if you enrolled online.
+Our certified operator will capture your fingerprints electronically and securely submit them to the California DOJ and/or FBI.
+If you enrolled online, no payment is required at the location.

 Receive Your ATI Number

-After submission, you’ll receive an ATI (Applicant Tracking Identifier), which you can use to check the status of your background check online.
+After submission, you will receive an ATI (Applicant Tracking Identifier) number.
+You can use this number to check the status of your background check online.

 Who This Is For

-California Live Scan fingerprinting is required for a wide range of professional, employment, and licensing purposes.
-This service is ideal for:
+California Live Scan fingerprinting is required for many employment, licensing, and certification purposes.
+This service is commonly used by:

-• California job applicants completing background checks for state-required positions
+• California job applicants completing state-required background checks

-• Licensed and credentialed professionals, including those in real estate, nursing, teaching, healthcare, insurance, childcare, and financial services
+• Licensed professionals, including those in real estate, healthcare, nursing, teaching, insurance, childcare, and financial services

 • Volunteers and nonprofit staff working with youth, seniors, vulnerable populations, or sensitive information

-• Out-of-state residents who must complete a California background check for employment, licensing, certification, or agency requirements
+• Out-of-state residents who must complete a California background check for employment or licensing

-• Contractors and vendors seeking approval to work with California state agencies, schools, or government programs
+• Contractors and vendors seeking approval to work with California agencies, schools, or government programs

-• Anyone required by a California employer, licensing board, or government entity to submit fingerprints to the DOJ and FBI
+• Anyone required by a California employer, licensing board, or government agency to submit fingerprints to the DOJ and/or FBI

 Important Notes

 • A completed Request for Live Scan Service form is required.
-California DOJ regulations prohibit Live Scan operators from processing fingerprints without this form.
+California DOJ regulations prohibit processing fingerprints without this form.

 • All fees are paid during online enrollment.
-Live Scan locations do not collect payments on-site.
+Live Scan locations do not collect payment on-site.

-• Out-of-state applicants must complete their California background check using the FD-258 fingerprint card process, as electronic Live Scan submissions can only be transmitted from within California.
+• Out-of-state applicants must use the FD-258 fingerprint card process, as electronic Live Scan submissions can only be transmitted from within California.

 FREQUENTLY ASKED QUESTIONS